But ISIS did not claim direct responsibility for deadly attack on New York bike path

 “What we are doing is every time we are attacked from this point forward, and it took place yesterday, we are hitting them 10 times harder,” Trump said.

-Earlier this week Trump had tweeted that suspect Sayfullo Habibullaevic Saipov
+Earlier this week Trump had tweeted that suspect Sayfullo Habibullaevic Saipov should be executed.

 “NYC terrorist was happy as he asked to hang ISIS flag in his hospital room.
 He killed 8 people, badly injured 12.
 SHOULD GET DEATH PENALTY!” the President tweeted Wednesday night.